aminupy/AIToolsBox/README.md

 # AIToolsBox
-AI services all in a box !
+Simple AI services all in a box !